sameer-karim/ds-portfolio/projects/Analyzing-Voting-Difficulty/README.md

 This project tackles the question: Do Democratic or Republican voters experience more difficulty voting?
-We found a dataset from the American National Election Studies.
-We employed the use of the Wilcoxon rank sum test with continuity correction to draw our conclusions.
+Our group found a dataset from the American National Election Studies and employed the use of the Wilcoxon rank sum test with continuity correction to draw our conclusions.